lgoue/Interactivedirection/README.md

 # Interactivedirection
-Project for the class Conversation amoung people and bots by Diana Persico and Lucie Galland
+Project for the class Conversation among people and bots by Diana Persico and Lucie Galland

-In this project, we developped an interactive direction giving agent able to reformulate its instructions when asked to do so as well as a unity environement pdepeicting a city.
+In this project, we developed an interactive direction giving the agent able to reformulate its instructions when asked to do so as well as a unity environment depicting a city.
+In this repository you can find the corresponding articles and slides as well as a video of an interaction with the system, a transcript of an other interaction and the instructions for replication of the experiment.
 # Replication

 To run the software used for evaluation go into CompiledSoftware
-- makesure your computeris connected to internet
+- make sure your computer is connected to the internet
-- plug head phones and activate your microphone
+- plug headphones and activate your microphone
 - run Direction.exe
 - Condition 1 launch the interactive version and Condition 2 launch the baseline
 - Click on start